 Contrast and diversity set the tone in the Kunstwerk Carlshütte, a non-profit cultural initiative of the internationally active ACO Group and the towns of Büdelsdorf and Rendsburg.
 Whether exhibitions, concerts, readings, theatre performances or film screenings: culture vultures get their money s worth in the inspiring setting of the Kunstwerk Carlshütte.
 This is where rough industrial charm meets pittoresque Wilhelminian-style architecture, and an expansive sculpture park invites visitors to stroll, before exchanging views on art and everything under the sun in the exhibition café.
 Centrepiece of the cultural initiative is the NordArt.
-With the arrival of about 120 young musicians of the international Orchestral Academy of the Schleswig-Holstein Music Festival, an exciting interrelation of art and music came into being.
+With the arrival of the international Schleswig-Holstein Festival Orchestra, an exciting interrelation of art and music came into being.

 Former iron foundry built in 1827, shut down in 1997.
 In the spacious 22,000 m2 of factory buildings with an old furnace, contemporary artworks are put in the limelight against a unique historical backdrop.
 Center of the NordArt.